-Perfect Small-Batch Chocolate Chip Cookies: The Ultimate Guide
+Small-Batch Chocolate Chip Cookies: The Chewy, Golden Guide (Make 12)

 Jeffrey K. Taylor